logotype-antsroutelogotype-antsroutelogotype-antsroutelogotype-antsroute

 • Progressively expand your delivery areas by analyzing the data provided by your optimization software.

-• Choose larger delivery area, in order to reach more out-of-town customers, who might not have come to your establishment, etc.
+• Choose a larger delivery area, in order to reach more out-of-town customers, who might not have come to your establishment, etc.

 The last factor to consider in making the best decision is the profitability of these home meal deliveries.